NJ Dining: Johnny and Hanges

 My favorite Texas Weiner place is Pappy’s in Totowa.
 They use the same Thumanns dog for deep frying that most places use, but leave it in the oil for a sufficient amount of time.
 But what makes it my favorite is the sweet, spicy, zesty chili sauce.
 Although Hirams was voted first place for chili dog by the Munchmobile, my vote went to Pappy’s.
 But all the north Jersey places do a pretty good job of making a quality Texas Weiner.

-3. tracey Says:
+3. tracey says:

 I just tried the “new” store after having been to the original oh maybe 17 yrs ago.
 I think I liked it better back then.
 I was telling Eric from Amazing HD that the chili sauce couldnt stand up to the flavor of the FFs.
 It was a good accent to the hot dog itself, though very mild.
 I meant to get the Crispy Crowns not the FFs.
 May have to go back.